 Rabbi Yehuda and Dinie Pink joined us in January ’94.
 At the time Rabbi Pink was the youngest communal Rabbi in the UK.
 He is now one of the longest serving Provincial Rabbis.
 He was educated in Manchester, then continued his studies in Israel where he was ordained as a Rabbi and Sofer (scribe) by a number of Rabbinical authorities.
 During his studies he spent several months running a community deep inside the former Soviet Union.

-Rabbi Pink serves as Prison Chaplain to four prisons and Jewish Chaplain to the Heart of England NHS Foundation Trust, he sits on the Executive Board of the Solihull Faith Forum and the Safer Solihull Partnership He has lectured at Birmingham University and has given several talks on the BBC World Service and is also a regular columnist in the local Solihull News.
+Rabbi Pink serves as Prison Chaplain to four prisons and Jewish Chaplain to the Heart of England NHS Foundation Trust, he sits on the Executive Board of the Solihull Faith Forum, the Safer Solihull Board and the Crown Prosecution Service – West Midlands Local Scrutiny and Involvement Panel.
+He has lectured at Birmingham University and has given several talks on the BBC World Service and is also a regular columnist in the local Solihull News.

 Rabbi Pink is the founder and convenor of the West Midlands Jewish Medical Ethics Forum and the Solihull Jewish Business Ethics Forum.
 Rabbi Pink has been awarded a MSc in Health Care Ethics and Law from the University of Birmingham, his studies were sponsored by the UJIA.
 In partnership with Birmingham Jewish Community Care he set up the Solihull Thursday Club, a place for Senior Citizens to meet in a social setting which was recognised for the excellence of its work with the award of The Queens Award for Voluntary Organisations, the equivalent of an MBE for charities.
 Rabbi Pink was honoured with the Mayor’s Award in 2014 recognising his outstanding contribution to civic life in Solihull.